-The out-of-court process is more common, as most mortgages and trust deeds contain a clause giving a lender the power to sell the property outside of the court system.
-The lender starts the foreclosure process by scheduling a foreclosure sale.
-Georgia does not require lenders to warn the borrower before starting the foreclosure process, although the mortgage or deed of trust might demand this.
+The out-of-court process is more common, as most Georgia mortgages and trust deeds contain a clause giving a lender the power to sell the property outside of the court system.
+The lender starts the foreclosure process by scheduling a foreclosure sale and notifying the borrower via a series of specific steps involving mail correspondence and public announcements of the foreclosure sale.

 If the mortgage or deed of trust allows, the borrower can stop the foreclosure by paying off the default amount plus applicable costs, but Georgia state law does not automatically give this reinstatement right to the borrower.
-The borrower can always stop the foreclosure by paying the total loan balance.
+The borrower may also stop the foreclosure by paying the total loan balance.

-The foreclosure sale is at the county courthouse on the first Tuesday of the month between 10:00 a.m. and 4:00 p.m.
+Georgia foreclosure sales take place at the county courthouse on the first Tuesday of the month between 10:00 a.m. and 4:00 p.m.
+In 2020, the COVID-19 pandemic caused many of these sales to be postponed indefinitely, so public health policy and financial policies, such as foreclosure moratoriums or state-mandated forbearance, may change the foreclosure timelines.
 The winning bidder, if other than the lender, is required to pay the full bid amount to the person conducting the sale immediately following the sale.
-If a foreclosure sale is cancelled, the foreclosure process starts over again.
+If a foreclosure sale is canceled, the lender may have to begin part or all of the Georgia foreclosure process again.

 On July 12, 2012, the Georgia Court of Appeals, by a 4-3 majority, ruled in the case Reese v.
 Provident Funding Associates that notices of foreclosure must include the true identity of the “secured creditor.”
 The Court of Appeals defined “secured creditor” to mean the “owner of the loan,” not the servicer.
 This constitutes a new foreclosure requirement under Georgia law that will significantly impact the ability of creditors to enforce their liens, and it has the potential to invalidate foreclosures that do not meet this requirement.

-However, the Supreme Court of Georgia on May 20, 2013, vacated the decision of the Court of Appeals in Reese v.
+On May 20, 2013, the Supreme Court of Georgia vacated the decision of the Court of Appeals in Reese v.
 Provident Funding Associates.
 In You v.
 JP Morgan Chase Bank, the U.S. District Court for the Northern District of Georgia acknowledged that there was a split of authority in Georgia as to whether the holder of a security deed who did not also hold the note could institute non-judicial foreclosure proceedings.
 This case effectively overturned Reese in its entirety.